dennisXZX/web-developer-notes/Vue.md

     }
   }

+  // if we bind an event like this - <div @mousemove="xCoordinate"></div>
+  // the event object will be automatically passed to the method
   methods: {
     countUp: function () {
       // we can access any properties inside the data object using this.propertyName